Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Related Work and Motivation

 This naturally leads to the use of embedding-based methods which can compress any string representation of a candidate into a feature vector, using only a single unit of sequence length when sent to a ICL model such as a raw Transformer.
-This can be seen as a form of encoding and decoding, which has been shown to produce competitive results over pure language modeling tasks \citep{t5}.
+While recent works have applied embeddings for chemical reactions \citep{sober_chemical_llm_embeddings, bochemian} and prompt optimization \citep{prompt_opt}, no work has assessed their use in the most competitive and widely studied field of standard black-box optimization over tabular-like search spaces, despite evidence \citep{tang2025understanding} demonstrating LLM embeddings to possess promising traits such as Lipschitz continuity over tabular features.